 How do bi-fold doors lock?

-Most bi-fold doors have a multi-point locking system built into the traffic door.
-What this means is that they lock at more than one point around the frame—the most common systems have three or five points, while Origin aluminium bi-fold doors employ a unique eight-point locking system, for added security (see the image below).
+Most bi-fold doors have a multi-point locking system built into the lead door (also called a traffic door).
+What this means is that they lock at more than one point into the frame.
+The most common systems have three or five points, while Origin aluminium bi-fold doors use a unique eight-point locking system, for added security (see the image below).

-Multi-point locking systems are really easy to operate.
-First, you lift the handle to engage the locking points, then you turn the key (or thumbturn) to move the security hooks of the locking system into place.
+Multi-point locking systems are easy to operate.
+First, you lift the handle to engage the locking points, then you turn the key (or thumbturn) to lock it into place.

 Can you lock bi-fold doors from outside?

-Inside your home, you’ll be able to engage the locks using the handle and the key (or the internal thumbturn, if you specified this as an optional extra when buying the doors).
+Inside your home, you’ll be able to engage the locks using the handle and the key (or the internal thumbturn if you specified this when customising your doors).

-You may be able to request that your doors have no external lock, but bear in mind this would stop you using the doors to gain access to your home from outside.
+You may be able to request that your doors have no external lock if you don’t mind not being able to access your home this way.

 Locks commonly found on bi-fold doors include the following: